dancmorais/poker-hands/README.md

 2C 3D TH QS AD

 Where the first character is the card value and the second is the card suit.
-It must be separated by spaces or tabs.
+It must be separated by spaces, tabs or a enter key.
 You can also input one card at a time or even pick the card suite first followed by a value.

 Expect some input validation.
 The software will request another card if the input isn't a card or when the card was already picked before.